LouisMazel/maz-ui/apps/docs/src/guide/nuxt.md

   strategy: 'runtime', // 'runtime' (recommended) | 'buildtime'

   // Dark mode handling
-  darkModeStrategy: 'class', // 'class' | 'media' | 'auto'
+  darkModeStrategy: 'class', // 'class' | 'media'

+  // Class added to <html> when colorMode === 'dark' (default: 'dark')
+  darkClass: 'dark',

+  // Class added to <html> when colorMode === 'light' (default: 'light')
+  // Mirror of darkClass — used to force `color-scheme: only light`.
+  lightClass: 'light',

+  // Smooth color transition on dark/light toggle.
+Default: true.
+  // Can also be `false` for instant switch or `{ duration, easing }` for custom values.
+  colorTransition: true,

   // Persist the active preset name in the `maz-preset` cookie so the
   // user's last-used theme is restored on reload.
 Default: true.